algolia/docsearch-configs/README.md

 ### `allowed_domains`

 You can pass an array of strings.
-This is the whitelist of domains the crawler will scan.
+This is the whitelist of domains the crawler will browse.
 If a link targets a page that is not in the whitelist, the crawler will not follow it.

 Default is the domain of the first element in the `start_urls`